Quantum Correction for Newton's Law of Motion: Why Newton's Law of Motion is a Second-Order Derivative Equation

-Here, $\Delta q(t)$, $\Delta p(t)$ are remainder terms of the Taylor expansion.
-The remainder terms $\Delta q(t)$, $\Delta p(t)$ in ZB Reference Frame may be interpreted as uncertainties of coordinate and momentum of a point particle in this reference system.
-In quantum mechanics, uncertainties of coordinate and momentum of a micro particle obey to the rule
+Here, $\Delta q(t)$ and $\Delta p(t)$ are remainder terms of the Taylor expansion.
+Remainder terms $\Delta q(t)$ and $\Delta p(t)$ in a noninertial reference frame may be interpreted as coordinate and momentum uncertainties of a point particle in this reference system.
+In quantum mechanics, coordinate and momentum uncertainties of a microparticle obey rule